emonhmamun/NeoMate-Agent-AI/.github/ISSUE_TEMPLATE/question.md

 - What are you trying to accomplish?
 - What have you tried so far?
 - Any error messages or unexpected behavior?
+- When did this issue start occurring?

+### 🎯 Expected Outcome

+What did you expect to happen?
+What result were you hoping to achieve?

+### 🔧 Troubleshooting Steps

+What steps have you already taken to resolve this issue?

+- [ ] Step 1
+- [ ] Step 2
+- [ ] etc.

 ### 🖥️ Environment